majsterklepka/majsterklepka.github.io/about.md

 ---
 lang: en
-layout: default
+layout: home
-title: majsterklepka.github.io => About
+title: About blog Author
 ---

 # About